EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

-# Migration to gRCP Client
+# Migration to gRPC Client

 TCP client is considered legacy.
 We recommend migrating to the gRPC client.
 This document outlines the needed steps.
 Check also the [gRPC documentation](/clients/grpc/) for more details on how to use it.